SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning_aws/readme.md

 This example demonstrates how to configure/connects RS9116W EVK to get the WLAN connection functionality using BLE provisioning.
 In this application, the Module starts advertising and with BLE Provisioning the Access Point details are fetched

-The RS9116W EVK module is configured  as a station, which associates to an access point and then communicates with an AWS server using MQTT,
+The RS9116W EVK module is configured  as a station, which associates to an access point and then communicates with an AWS server using MQTT.
+Data will be continuously published until the device is disconnected from the access point.

 ## 2. Prerequisites / Setup Requirements